EzekielEkanem/team-1d/intellij/doc/use-cases/use-case-comment.md

-# Feedback
+# Comment

 ## 1. Primary actor and goals

-__Vassar staff and visitors__: wants to comment on food items in the menu
+__Vassar students, staff and visitors__: wants to comment on food items in the menu

 ## 2. Other stakeholders and their goals

-No other stake holders
+__System__: wants to save comments so that all users can view the comments on the app

 ## 3. Preconditions